ehparrish/probability-example/README.md

 A card is drawn from the deck.
 User guesess if the next card is higher or lower.
 If user plays the game multiple times in a row, the cards are NOT replaced, but when leaving and returning, the cards are replaced.

 The game ends when the user gets 100 points, gets 0 points, or enters "quit"

+Save a file with user names and their point values.
+Allow a user to load a pervious game or start as a new player.